How Florida Sellers Use Owner Financing to Reduce Capital Gains Pressure

 Many Florida owners bought before the run-up and now face large taxable gain if they take a full cash payout in one year.
-Seller financing can spread gain recognition across multiple years instead of creating one oversized tax event.
+Seller financing may spread gain recognition across multiple years instead of creating one oversized tax event — a structure to review with your CPA.

 The main tax issue is timing, not just amount